Sneferu/austindex/readme.md

 **Codependent** Chill vibes, nice outdoor space.
 A little pricey.

+**Kalimotxo** Upscale Spanish-themed bar attached to a pretty nice restaurant.
+Great Spanish wine and cocktails, as well as a robust Sherry selection.

 **Swift's Attic** Another nice sit-down with a phenomenal liquor selection.
 Frequented by some of the city's high-flyers.

 For dancing, pretty much anything on West 6th or Rainey will do the trick.
 For dirty dancing, see the movie, or go to Dirty 6th.